syncfusion-content/flutter-docs/Flutter/globalization/globalization.md

 **Add dependency**

 Add the `syncfusion_localizations` package as dependency to your pub spec file.
-And for exampple purposes to depict the localization working model, we have used the `Syncfusion Flutter Calendar` widget.
+And for example purposes to depict the localization working model, we have used the `Syncfusion Flutter Calendar` widget.

 {% highlight dart %}